lingzhou0/lingzhou0.github.io/README.md

 - [Steaming-Hot](https://github.com/steaming-hot) - Erdős Institute's Bootcamp May 2021

 This is a group project to project to study Steam games and user data, involving classification, prediction and survival analysis.
-See [Video presentation](https://drive.google.com/file/d/1pZIWsMBdvSpq5cdf2xH-lJJJgrjKoztv/view).
+See [video presentation](https://drive.google.com/file/d/1pZIWsMBdvSpq5cdf2xH-lJJJgrjKoztv/view).
 My contribution includes
 ● scrapping monthly time series data over the past 10 years of 10k+games, ● exploratory data analysis for 70k+ features of 57k+ games, using scatter matrix and histograms,